red-gate/SocV5UserSessions/README.md

 ###### Instructions
 1. Create a branch from `master` called `express-shipping`.
-- Use the Database Setup instructions above but name it `talkr-express-shipping`
+- Link the `talkr-express-shipping` database.
+ 1. Go to the Setup tab.
+ - Choose "Link to my source control system".
+ - Choose "Git".
+ - Browse to the `database` folder inside your `example-talkr` repo.
+ - Click "Link".
 - Solve the above problem, [or use this SQL](/examples/express-shipping.sql).
 - Use the migrations tab in SQL Source Control to create a migration script covering your change.
 - Commit your migration script.
 - Push to your branch, **don't merge to master yet**.
-- Switch to the `master` branch.
+- Switch back to the `master` branch.

 ### Scottish Independence